escapeboy/borica/README.md

 ##Laravel Borica Package

+All kudos goes to original author https://github.com/mirovit/borica-api Please star it!
+I only ported it for easy integration with Laravel.

 ##WARNING: NOT TESTED!
 ###Installation
 This package works with auto-discovery.
 For Laravel <5.5 you should register it manually: